 ARE LIFE MODELS ARTISTS? (all words © Dominic Blake 2016 - 2021)

 I believe that Life Modelling has the potential to be a physical mode of artistic practice within which the model uses their body as their medium of expression to draw in space.
 The ephemeral, hieroglyphic forms I create are direct emotional responses to the environments I am located within, the people I share them with, internal dialogues and to my body itself.
-I became a Life Model to express myself creatively, this is my language.
 I reject cultural paradigms that have existed since the Renaissance suggesting that Life Models are mercenary drawing instruments, muses or objects with no creative agency.
+Life modelling is not a form of anatomical data entry.

 In 2017 I conceived a lecture series, 'Are Life Models Artists?', the first of which I delivered at Mall Galleries, London in 2019 and then at venues including The National Gallery and Hampstead School of Art.
 Examining Life Modelling through art historical and experiential perspectives I discuss the existential realms within which the practice exists.
 While not claiming in an absolute sense that Life Modelling is an artistic practice, I advocate a more enlightened perspective proposing that it might be given particular motivations on the part of the practitioner and given particular contexts.
 My first lectures all sold out.
 I will continue delivering 'Are Life Models Artists?' throughout 2021, my next lecture due to take place online via the RCA Drawing academic research portal in early 2021.
 You can view a mini-version of my lecture, recorded in December 2020 above.